thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 I would never have run into, had I never submitted my very first proposal in 2015 to Agile Tour Brussels.

+During this journey I made some warm-hearted friendships.

 I have been invited to speak at several conferences.
 For an imposter, this is quite an experience.
-This is a real confidence booster.
+It does something with your self-esteem.

 During that time, I have been asked to review two books.
-A work experience is mentioned as a case in another book.
+A work experience was mentioned as a case in another book.
+And I was asked to be part of the reviewing committee for 2 conferences.

 I have travelled a lot.
-Spoken with lots of fascinating people.
-Seen lots of places.
+Spoken with plenty of fascinating people.
+Seen many places.

-Some friendships I deeply care of grew from this journey.

-I am delighted about my accomplishments, but, also tired.
-2021 should be a break.
-At least, that is the plan.

-Over these five years, I have spoken at 30 conferences and another 13 meetups and private company events.
-Though I have spoken so many times and some see me as an experienced speaker.
-I still do not get used to public speaking.
+Over these five years, I have spoken at 27 conferences and another 12 meetups and private company events.
+Though I have spoken so many times and some see me as an experienced speaker, I still do not get used to public speaking.
 But, it was worth the investment.
 I now feel acknowledged for the knowledge I have.

+I am delighted about my accomplishments.
+By the end of 2020 I was also exhausted.
+I had the plan of having a break.
+It seems this feeling has gone away.

 ## Acknowledgment